Fell Exhibition Slate Mine: Mine underground

 The Barbara-Hoffnung Exhibition Mine in the Nossern Valley, between Fell and Thomm, consists of two typical roof slate mines from the turn of the century, situated one above the other.
 The upper gallery, Hoffnung ("Hope"), was first mentioned in documents dating from 1850, and the lower gallery, Barbara, in documents dating from 1908.
-Both mines are connected by 100m of stairwell.
+Both mines are connected by 100 meters of stairwell.

-The guided underground tour takes an hour.

-During the winter months, slate miners saw no sunlight for months on end.
-Seventy metres below ground visitors witness the sun rise in a breathtaking chamber.

-Since 1994, the Fell community, aided by public support (including grants by the European Community), has restored two former roofing slate mines in Fell and converted them into an exhibition mine.
-In the course of these developments, two especially interesting mines, the Barbara Mine, which is situated approximately 25m higher than the second, Hoffnung (Hope), were connected by a sloping tunnel.
+Beginning in 1994, the Fell community, aided by public support (including grants from the European Community), has worked to restore two former roofing slate mines in Fell and convert them into an exhibition mine.
+In the course of these developments, two mines, the Barbara Mine, which is situated approximately 25 meters higher than the second, Hoffnung (Hope), were connected by a sloped tunnel.
 Driving was initiated from the Barbara stoping level and leads to the fourth chamber of the Hope Mine.

 The exhibition mine was opened to the public in 1997.
-Since the exhibition mine has been opened, visitors have been able to tour the extensive tunnels, drifts, imposing chambers, chutes and mighty pack walls and get an idea of the hard and dangerous work of a slate miner.
-Figures on display in the mine, realistically illustrate the hard work of miners in a slate mine.
+Visitors can extensively tour tunnels, drifts, imposing chambers, chutes and pack walls.
+Figures on display in the mine illustrate the difficult and dangerous work of slate miners.

 The slate mining trail

-The trail leads through the scenic Nossern Valley, past relics of historic slate mining: imposing, terraced dumps, old mine cars, trails formerly used to transport the slate and now nearly completely overgrown, singular and quaint entry tunnels, all of which are a witness to the mining industry and past effigies of Saint Barbara, patron saint and helper in times of need for the miners.
+The trail leads through the Nossern Valley, past relics of historic slate mining such as terraced dumps, antique mine cars, trails formerly used to transport the slate, and entry tunnels, now almost completely overgrown.

-The layout of the Slate Mining Trail was conceived in such a manner, that everyone, depending on their level of fitness and interest, can plan their own individual route.
+The layout of the Slate Mining Trail is designed to allow individuals to plan a route best suited to their interest and physical fitness.

-In front of the entry tunnels to the mines, ten slate roofed information boards are to be found.
-The slate roofing was donated and completed by the Rathscheck Schieferbergbau company, Mayen and lovingly designed in different roofing styles.
+In front of the entry tunnels to the mines, ten roofed slate information boards can be found.
+The slate roofing was donated and completed by the Rathscheck Schieferbergbau company, Mayen.

-With the mine map on the information board, visitors can gain insight into the size and complexity of each mine system.
-There is also information on the history of each mine, the periods of operation and the number of galleries etc.
+With the mine map on the information board, visitors can learn about the size and complexity of each mine system, information on the history mine operations, and galleries.

 Museum mine and wine

-Adjacent to the exhibition mine, visitors will find a small documentation centre, "Mine and Wine", which exhibits curious and rare slate mining and wine-making tools.
-A non-stop video presentation illustrates modern state-of-the-art slate mining in Europe (length approx. 12 minutes) taking place in the Rathscheck slate mine near Mayen.
-The small museum also has an impressive statue of Saint Barbara from 1897 on display.
+Adjacent to the exhibition mine, there is a small documentation centre, "Mine and Wine", which exhibits rare slate mining and wine-making tools.
+A continuous video presentation about modern slate mining in Europe taking place in the Rathscheck slate mine near Mayen.
+The small museum has statue of Saint Barbara from 1897 on display.